Samsung Galaxy S26 FE release date expectations, price estimates and upgrades

 Galaxy S26 FE design

-Galaxy S FE phones all share the same design language: a flat aluminum frame with Gorilla Glass at the front and at the back, which slightly boosts the premium factor here in comparison with affordable phones that use plastic in the back (looking at you, "Pixel a").
+Currently, it is expected that the Galaxy S26 FE design will remain pretty consistent with what we've had: a flat aluminum frame with Gorilla Glass at the front and at the back, which slightly boosts the premium factor here in comparison with affordable phones that use plastic in the back (looking at you, "Pixel a").

-That said, Galaxy S FE devices are usually not as compact as regular Galaxies, which is often associated with such affordable versions of flagship phones.
-So, expect the Galaxy S26 FE to be slightly larger than the upcoming Galaxy S26 Plus, despite the same-sized display.
+Galaxy S FE devices are usually not as compact as regular Galaxies, which is often associated with such affordable versions of flagship phones.
+So, expect the Galaxy S26 FE to be slightly larger than the Galaxy S26 Plus, despite the same-sized display.

 Galaxy S26 FE display

-Speaking of displays, the Galaxy S26 FE will most certainly get a 6.7-inch Dynamic AMOLED 2X display with HDR and up to 120 Hz of screen refresh rate.
-This has been the case in the past two years, and there's really no need to move away from that hardware spec.
+The Galaxy S26 FE will most certainly get a 6.7-inch Dynamic AMOLED 2X display with HDR and up to 120 Hz of screen refresh rate.
+This has been the case in the past two years, and there's really no need to move away from that hardware.

 * - anticipated sizes and values